 But Webflow has recently been getting in on the ecommerce act too, and now offers plans that facilitate online selling.
 These start at $29 per month when paying for an annual plan — a similar price point to Shopify.

 For most merchants however, there isn’t really an argument for using Webflow over Shopify yet.
-It applies fairly ungenerous limits to the number of items you can sell and the amount of revenue your store can bring in each year; doesn’t let you use many payment gateways; and it is not as user-friendly as Shopify (generally speaking, to get the most out of it, some coding knowledge is required).
+It applies fairly ungenerous limits to the number of items you can sell; doesn’t let you use many payment gateways; and it is not as user-friendly as Shopify (generally speaking, to get the most out of it, some coding knowledge is required).

 It does offer more templates than Shopify (and a lot of control over their customization), but for the vast majority of users, Shopify will prove to be the better ecommerce choice.